circuitnederland/registrationform/cyclos_configuration/DEPLOYMENT.md

 ### Bulk actions

 1. Run a bulk action on all Bedrijven and Particulieren users to ensure their iban complies to our conventions:
+- Add the permission to run the 'Bulk actie IBAN conventies' custom operation on other users to the Network admin Group.
 - Go to Users > [Management] Bulk actions > Run new > 'Bulk actie IBAN conventies'.
 Filter the users:
-- Groups: select all Bedrijven and Particulieren Groups.
+- Groups: select all C3NL community Groupsets.
 - Status: select Active, Access blocked, Pending validation, Disabled.
 Click the 'Run over all xx users from search'.
 The number of affected users should be around 100.